 Rocker vs. Camber: Snowboard Profiles & How They Impact Your RidePublished on 05/29/2023 · 6 min readOverwhelmed by all of the different snowboard profiles out there?
 Snowboard Expert, Alex Dolan, runs through the differences—and how they'll impact your ride.

-With so many options on the market, sometimes it can be a little daunting figuring out where to start.
-Each snowboard shape has a specific feel and will provide different advantages depending on the terrain you are riding.
-We've gone ahead and done some of the leg work for you, laying out various snowboard profiles below so you can find the best fit for when you hit the slopes.
+With so many options on the market, sometimes it can be a little daunting to figure out where to start.
+Each snowboard shape has a specific feel and will provide different advantages depending on the type of terrain you are riding.
+We've gone ahead and done some of the leg work for you, laying out various snowboard profile categories below so you can find the best fit for when you hit the slopes.

 Rocker (Reverse Camber, Full Rocker)

-Rocker has a looser, more surfy feel that beginner to expert riders can appreciate for a variety of reasons.
+Rocker has a looser, surfier feel that beginner to expert riders can appreciate for a variety of reasons.

 Rocker is generally the most forgiving profile and will have a lot of appeal for beginner riders who are mostly sticking to green and blue trails.
 Because the board’s contact points are at the center of the board, the tip and tail are slightly more lifted off of the snow.
 This makes them “catch” or “grab” less on the snow, helping to avoid that wipeout that every rider is dreading.